SylviaOne/Repo-hub/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## I accidentally drank a bottle of invisible ink.
+Now I’m in hospital, waiting to be seen.